EMDR THERAPY OKC | ACROSS OKLAHOMA & TEXAS

 • Understanding your background and identifying which memories to target.

 We’ll identify memories that are currently causing you emotional distress.
 These could be related to past traumas, upsetting events, or negative experiences that seem to impact your daily life.
-The goal is to focus on these memories in a way that helps reduce the emotional charge they hold.

 • Building trust, discussing the process, and ensuring you feel grounded.